STAT545-UBC-hw-2018-19/hw02-katiezinn/KZ_Hw2.md

     ## [1] 1704

-The **length** function also tells you how many columnds are in the gapminder dataset in our case.
+The **length** function also tells you how many columns are in the gapminder dataset in our case.
 Techinically it tells you how many "vectors, or factors (indluing lists)"

 ``` r
 length(gapminder)